Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

 Now let's start transforming the data.
 The immediate goal is create a table in Snowflake that joins the Order and Line Item data.

 ### **Begin Data Transformation by Renaming Columns**
-1. The first step is to rename the columns readfrom the ``ORDERS`` table.
+1. The first step is to rename the columns read from the ``ORDERS`` table.

 2. The data preview showed that the Order column names all begin with O_.
 Let's clean the names up by removing that prefix.